Grand Unified Timeline

 - The Bible: We are using the Ussher chronology, as that is the most well-known and popular Biblical timeline.
 However, since Ussher gave his dates in the Julian calendar, they must be converted into Gregorian dates; this can be done here.
-Due to different methods of calculating leap years and the fact that the Gregorian calendar includes a year 0 CE, Gregorian dates will tend to differ from those stated by Ussher by a year and several weeks.
-Answers in Genesis has created a handy PDF of said timeline.
+Please be aware that this timeline excludes the year 0, and so output from that converter will need to be corrected.
+The original source is available on the Internet Archive in its entirety.

 - Code Geass: The dating system ('Ascension Throne Britannia'; a.t.b.) is jumbled, with an epoch 55 years before the Common Era's, but most events with historical antecedents happen at the same numerical date as in ours.
 (Washington's Rebellion is still placed in the 1770s, for instance.)
 Placement will assume the systems match up, with a note on the possible alternate year for events.

 - Dragon Ball: Dates are given in the DragonBall Daizenshuu, via Dragon Ball Encyclopedia.
 Note that the source material uses "Before Age" and "Age", but there has been, for a long time, no logical epoch or real-world basis for this, so these are just assumed as "Before Common Era" and "Common Era", until any more information comes in regarding this.
 As for GT, according to official sources, it is set 5 years after Z (i.e. 15 years after the Buu saga), however the Funimation dub changes this to ten years after Z.

 - Dune: 1 A.G., signifying the beginning of the Spacing Guild, is approximately 13,000 C.E. (over 110 centuries after humanity developed space travel).
 The date 10191 used in the beginning of the first novel is A.G.
 Dune Timeline

 - Fighting Fantasy: The 10th Anniversary Yearbook establishes 1993 to be 285 AC.